Extensions of Real-Weighted Fractional Arboricity: Algebraic structure

 \subsection{Disjoint unions and max structure}

-The functorial behavior of $\Acal_c(G)$ under weighted embeddings reflects its monotonicity with respect to enlarging graphs and increasing edge weights.
+The behavior of $\Acal_c(G)$ under weighted embeddings reflects its monotonicity with respect to enlarging graphs and increasing edge weights.
 A complementary structural feature appears when we combine graphs via edge-disjoint union.
-In that setting, $\Acal_c(G)$ is governed simply by the maximum of the component arboricities, and this induces a commutative idempotent monoid structure at the level of isomorphism classes.
+In that setting, $\Acal_c(G)$ is determined simply by the maximum of the component arboricities, and this induces a commutative idempotent monoid structure at the level of isomorphism classes.
 We record this next. \begin{definition}[Edge-disjoint union of weighted graphs] Let $(G_1,c_1)$ and $(G_2,c_2)$ be finite weighted graphs.
-Assume that their vertex sets are disjoint and that there are no edges between $V(G_1)$ and $V(G_2)$; if necessary, we may relabel vertices to ensure this.
+Assume that their vertex sets are disjoint and hence there are no edges between $V(G_1)$ and $V(G_2)$.

 The \emph{edge-disjoint union} of $(G_1,c_1)$ and $(G_2,c_2)$ is the weighted graph $(G,c)$ defined by

 and

 By construction, $G$ has exactly two connected components $G_1$ and $G_2$. \end{definition}